Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Case study: Spring Hope Food

-We ran our own man vs machine experiment with the Spring Hope Food Drive.
-Landon spent 4 hours trying to organize his routes by hand using his usual method.
-He then uploaded the same data to Routific to optimize delivery routes – which took him only 3 minutes.
-The results were staggering: his drivers were able to get the same deliveries done driving 37% fewer miles and with 8 fewer cars.
+We ran our own humans-vs-algorithms experiment with Spring Hope Food Drive, an annual food bank donation event in our home city of Vancouver.
+Before finding Routific, organizer Landon Goold spent four hours trying to organize his routes by hand.
+Then he uploaded the same data to Routific to optimize delivery routes – which took him only three minutes.

-Try Free for 7 days
+Try Routific free for 7 days

 No credit card needed